Ivan Rohach

+Biography

+Rohach was born in Velykyi Bereznyi (Nagyberezna), Ung county, Austria-Hungary (modern-day Ukraine).
 From 1933 to 1938, he was the editor of the Novoyi Svobody newspaper in Uzhhorod, in Carpathian Ruthenia, then part of Czechoslovakia and today in western Ukraine.
-Between 1938 and 1939, he was the personal secretary to rev. Avhustyn Voloshyn, the nominal Prime-Minister of Carpatho-Ukraine during its several days of independence in March 1939 before it was occupied by Hungary following the First Vienna Award.
+Between 1938 and 1939, he was the personal secretary to Avhustyn Voloshyn, the nominal Prime-Minister of Carpatho-Ukraine during its several days of independence in March 1939 before it was occupied by Hungary following the First Vienna Award.
 Rohach was an active supporter and member of the Ukrainian scouting movement, Plast.

 Political career

-Rohach was a prolific writer of political pamphlets and short stories dealing with various aspects of religion, human morality, the nationality question, and the cause for Ukrainian self-determination.

-He was a member of the Organization of Ukrainian Nationalists (OUN) and an avid supporter of the Andriy Melnyk faction.
+Rohach was a prolific writer of political pamphlets and short stories dealing with various aspects of religion, human morality, the national question, and the cause for Ukrainian self-determination.
+He was a member of the Organization of Ukrainian Nationalists (OUN) and a supporter of the Andriy Melnyk faction (OUN-M).
 He moved to Kyiv during the German occupation in order to aid in the re-establishment of a Ukrainian administration in the nation's capital.

-In January 1942, Rohach became the co-editor of the Nove Ukrainske Slovo ('New Ukrainian Word') newspaper and the magazine "Lytavry" (Tympani), which united those active in Ukrainian culture and arts in the Ukrainian capital.
+In January 1942, Rohach became the co-editor of the newspaper Nove Ukrainske Slovo ("New Ukrainian Word") and the magazine Lytavry ("Tympani"), which united those active in Ukrainian culture and arts in Kyiv.
+The newspaper expressed strong antisemitic sentiments.
+In 1941, the paper described Jews as the "greatest enemy of the people."